cfhirsch/adventofcode2024/README.md

 The length of the path following this cheat is equal to the path to the current square plus 2 plus the distance from end cheat square to goal.

 Solution took under 100ms to find.

+Part 2: Needed to refactor my solution.
+Took me bit, but I figure out how to quickly find all squares within a Manhattan distance of at most l from a given square.
+I used that to generate the cheats.